scaffold-eth/scaffold-eth/README.md

 These conditions are:

-- At least 1 ETH needs to be stacked on the Staker Contract
+- At least 1 ETH needs to be staked on the Staker Contract
 - The 1 ETH stack threshold is reached within a time deadline of 30 seconds

 ### Important Concepts to master